-Throughout this paper, we consider a special class of exposure mappings that restrict the outcomes of unit $i$ to depend only on the assignments of a predefined subset of units that we refer to as $i$'s neighborhood and index by $\mathcal{N}_i$.
+Throughout this paper, we consider a special class of exposure mappings that restrict the outcomes of unit $i$ to depend only on the assignments of a predefined subset of units that we refer to as $i$'s neighborhood and index by $\mathcal{N}_i$; note that the index set is not dynamically changing over time.
 For example, for units connected through a social network, $\mathcal{N}_i$ indexes the set of nodes connected to $i$ by an edge; for units organized households, $\mathcal{N}_i$ indexes the set of units that live in the same household as $i$; and for units located in space, $\mathcal{N}_i$ indexes the set of units who are at most a certain distance away from unit $i$. \begin{definition} [Locally Effective Assignments (LEA)] We say the assignments and exposure mappings are locally effective if the exposure mappings are $p$-time-invariant for some $p \in \{1, \cdots, T\}$ and

 with the convention that $w_{\mathcal{N}_i, t - p + 1:t} = w_{\mathcal{N}_i, 1:t}$ for $t - p + 1 \leq 0$. \end{definition}

 Although LEA imposes further structure, it still provides a great deal of flexibility as it incorporates all notions of traditional population interference and temporal carryover effects as special cases.
 For example, fixing $p = 1$ makes the exposure values depend only on current assignments, which is equivalent to usual population interference.
 On the other hand, fixing $\mathcal{N}_i = \{i\}$ is equivalent to the no interference assumption imposed on panel experiments in \cite{bojinov2020panel}.
 Of course, these special cases are interesting and extensively studied, but our general formulation's real benefit is to consider scenarios where there is both population interference and carryover effects.